If the Tories really wanted to take action on animal welfare, they'd be clamping down on other bloodsports in the UK.

 The threat to bring back hunting was just one of the tone deaf manifesto commitments which led to May’s calamity in last year’s General Election.
 Since then, she’s spent a lot of energy trying to course correct.

 It isn’t working.
 Half-hearted concessions to public opinion aren’t going to impress anyone.
 This announcement does not represent a change of heart (May herself admits that she has not changed her “personal view” of hunting).
 The truth is that public pressure simply forced this weakened Government back in their box.

 Abandoning plans to bring back fox hunting represents a huge win for animal welfare, but we shouldn’t be applauding the Tories for this.
 It’s hardly an act of benevolence to preserve a ban on bloodsport.
 It’s the bare minimum we should expect.
 Instead, we should still be asking why they raked up this decades old debate in the first place.

 The answer is that the Conservatives have always been in favour of fox hunting, they have never taken animal welfare seriously, and only when we get them out of power will we be able to deliver real change for animals in the UK.

 Amelia Womack is deputy leader of the Green Party.
 She tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.